madvadi/madvadi.github.io/README.md

 *Table 2: Probe locations within the domain.*

 Probes 1 and 2 are positioned at the leading edge of the plate.
 This is where the wake forms as the flow hits the plate—a point of potential unsteady behaviour—and is therefore worth monitoring to ensure that the values at those points stabilise.
-Probes 1, 3, and 5 are set 0.025 mm from the wall.
+Probes 1, 3, and 5 are set 0.025 m from the wall.
 This ensures that the quantities are stable at two points within the log-law portion of the boundary layer (in the case of probes 3 and 5), and just above the leading edge to measure how the quantities are affected by the wake (in the case of probe 1).
 Probes 2, 4, and 6 are located in the freestream above the boundary layer to ensure that no unsteady behaviour is occurring there, and that the freestream values are maintained.

 ![SA Coarse Velocity Residuals](plots/SA/coarse/ResidualsOfVelocity.png)